USA – Chaka Desert Challenge

 Stuart’s favourite hole – 18th, to be honest all of the final 4 holes are brilliant but 18 has trouble on every shot.
 It is designed around the lake in front of the hotel and everything you hit has to be straight or it is in with the boats but all in all a great finishing hole.

 This was the day we both had really been looking forward too as we got to play the course rated as the toughest course in the west coast and 4th toughest in the entire USA.
 First of all we checked out of the Marriott and moved to la Quinta resort as staying in this hotel allows you to play to TPC courses at very reasonable rates.
-La Quinta is worlds apart from the resort style Marriott hotel, best to describe la Quinta is little Spanish / Mexican village with small chalet bungalow style rooms with original local decor.
+La Quinta is worlds apart from the resort style Marriott hotel, the best way to describe La Quinta is a little Spanish / Mexican village with small chalet bungalow style rooms with original local decor.
 It is perfect for anyone who wants the experience of the TPC courses and a good mix with the Marriott.

 There aren’t too many courses that when you arrive that you get the kid in a toy shop feeling, everything from the minute you walk through the clubhouse doors and walk past the players who have won tournaments and played at the courses gives you an idea of what is to come.
 The Pete Dye course doesn’t have one bad hole on it and is designed to perfection with long waste bunkers 200yrd carries over water to a 30ft drop off the side of a green which is guarded with a bunker!
 And greens that are like putting on glass.
 Mark again was playing like a pro and won 3&2 making the match Stuart 1 1/2 Mark 2 1/2.